ONSgeo/sdg-15-1-1/README.md

 1. **A spatial representation of forest or woodland areas in the country of interest.** The assumed format for this data is .shp.

 3. **Standard Area Measurements for the land of interest**.
 This provides the total land area to divide land area covered by forest by.
-The higher the granulairty of these areas, the more detailed the output.
+The higher the granularity of these areas, the more detailed the output.
 The assumed format of this data set is .csv.

 2. **Boundaries of administrative areas.** These provide spatial context for the standard area measurements and as such should match the granularity of areas with available standard area measurements.
 Where present, full resolution and extent should be used.
 The assumed format of this data is .shp.